rayct/contact-forms-with-google-reCAPTCHA-v2-v3/README.md

 ## Paragraph

-Paragrahps are just *consequentive* line but genarally you should make paragraphs one big long line.
+Paragrahps are just *consequentive* lines but genarally you should make paragraphs one big long line.

 ## Heading 2